 Why is the Company so under-valued?

 The Company has no revenues and thus far has been dependent on equity raisings from the capital market to fund its ongoing exploration activities.
-The current market is valuing junior exploration and development companies at a huge discount.
-In the case of junior peer companies in Brazil these values currently range from US$6 – US$15 per ounce in the ground.
+The current market is valuing junior exploration and development companies at a huge discount to the gold price.
+The current Indicated and Inferred resources that Cabral has so far defined, equate to an enterprise value of just US$31/oz (Sept 2020).
 During the last gold cycle from 2008 – 2011 junior Companies with similar stage projects in Brazil were valued at US$50-150 per ounce in the ground.

 In addition, and perhaps more significantly, the project is saddled with the historic sentiment that it is a low-grade project.
 The current resource, based entirely on historic wide-spaced drilling targeting bulk-tonnage mineralization is low grade.
 For the Cuiú Cuiú project grade averages 1.2 g/t gold and includes Indicated resources of 5.9Mt @ 0.90g/t (200,000 oz) and Inferred resources of 19.5Mt @ 1.24g/t (800,000 oz).
 This resource is not large enough, or high grade enough, to sustain an economic mining operation.
-However, that is history, Cabral is focused on targeting high-grade gold, and the market has not yet caught on.
+However, that is history, Cabral is focused on targeting high-grade gold, and the market is only just beginning to catch on.
 Resources are frequently calculated following the completion of most exploration drilling, but in this case the initial resource is only the first step in demonstrating the overall potential of the project which is expected to grow significantly with future exploration and drilling, in terms of total ounces, grade, and economic potential.

 What are the salaries that are paid to management?